Your Complete Leadville Skijoring Planning Guide

 Front row spots go fast—consider bringing a cushion or blanket if you want to sit

-Accessibility & Practical Concerns
+Are There Accessibility & Practical Concerns to Know?

 Street viewing means standing for extended periods